mellowdeep/IT-Talants-Final-Project/readme.md

   1.  can create multiple playlist
   1.  can edit and delete own video , comment, playlist
   1.  can comment video
-  1.  can stream video from web camera
+  1.  (may be) can stream video from web camera
   1.  can login using accounts from other servicies (google, github, facebook)
   1.  can write letter to support
+  1.  can search video by name
+  1.  can see all video of another user
+  1.  can subscribe to the channel of another user.
+After has notifications from that user
 * admin
   1.  can activate/deactivate profiles
   1.  can block users